solidusio-contrib/solidus_graphql_api-deprecated/README.md

 # Solidus GraphQL API

 NOTE: This is a work in progress.
 Please join the Solidus Slack #graphql channel at [https://solidusio.slack.com/](https://solidusio.slack.com/) if you are interested.

+The complete list of Solidus GraphQL calls and their implementation status can be found below, towards the end of the document.

 ## Installation